fenago/learn-java-12-programming/lab_guide/Lab_17.md

 -   Netter disambiguation of functional expressions
 -   Using an underscore to indicate a not-used parameter

-Using an underscore instead of a parameter name  {#using-an-underscore-instead-of-a-parameter-name .header-title}
+Using an underscore instead of a parameter name
 ------------------------------------------------

 In many other programming languages, an underscore ([\_]) in a